Jazpy/RYUNATOR/README.md

 # RYUNATOR
-SFII Neural Network
+SFII Neural Network using Neuroevolution

 - MAME version: MAME 0.185 64-bit Windows
 - Street Fighter II' Turbo (romset sf2hfj)

-Run with: (assuming mame64.exe and RYUNATOR.lua are in the same folder)
+## How To run ?
+* Clone to MAMEs directory, preferably in a subdictory such as src
+* Run with:

-    .\mame64.exe -autoboot_script RYUNATOR.lua sf2hfj
+    - *.\mame64.exe -autoboot_script src/RYUNATOR/RYUNATOR.lua sf2hfj -w*